 Market risk is the risk to the Company that the fair value or future cash flows of financial instruments will fluctuate due to changes in market prices.
 Market risk comprises interest rate risk, currency risk and other price risk.
-Management believes the Company is not significantly exposed to other price risk.
-The company's exposure to and management of market risk has not changed materially from that of the prior year.
+The Company's exposure to and management of market risk has not changed materially from that of the prior year.